 DeBoer resides in Lennox, South Dakota, with her husband, Shane, and their two children.

-Wendy Kopp, Vice President, Nursing & Clinical Services, Sanford Bismarck Medical Center and Clinics
+Wendy Kopp, PhD, MSN, RN, Vice President, Nursing & Clinical Services, Sanford Bismarck Medical Center and Clinics

 Wendy Kopp, PhD, RN, serves as vice president of nursing and clinical services for the Sanford Bismarck region.
 She is responsible for nursing practice and clinical services for ambulatory and inpatient care units within a shared governance model.
 She promotes an environment that empowers nurse to provide safe, reliable, patient-centered nursing care.
 She also provides leadership and vision for the philosophy, development and advancement of nursing to measure, assess and improve the quality of nursing care delivered to patients.